41 equal temperament: Interval size

 Here are the sizes of some common intervals (shaded rows mark relatively poor matches):

 As the table above shows, the 41-ET both distinguishes between and closely matches all intervals involving the ratios in the harmonic series up to and including the 10th overtone.
 This includes the distinction between the major tone and minor tone (thus 41-ET is not a meantone tuning).
 These close fits make 41-ET a good approximation for 5-, 7- and 9-limit music.

 41-ET also closely matches a number of other intervals involving higher harmonics.
 It distinguishes between and closely matches all intervals involving up through the 12th overtones, with the exception of the greater undecimal neutral second (11:10).
 Although not as accurate, it can be considered a full 15-limit tuning as well.

 Tempering

-Intervals not tempered out by 41-ET include the diesis (128:125), septimal diesis (49:48), septimal sixth-tone (50:49), septimal comma (64:63), and the syntonic comma (81:80).
+Intervals not tempered out by 41-ET include the lesser diesis (128:125), septimal diesis (49:48), septimal sixth-tone (50:49), septimal comma (64:63), and the syntonic comma (81:80).

-41-ET tempers out the 100:99 ratio, which is the difference between the greater undecimal neutral second and the minor tone, as well as the septimal kleisma (225:224), 1029:1024 (the difference between three intervals of 8:7 the interval 3:2), and the small diesis (3125:3072).
+41-ET tempers out 100:99, which is the difference between the greater undecimal neutral second and the minor tone, as well as the septimal kleisma (225:224), 1029:1024 (the difference between three intervals of 8:7 the interval 3:2), and the small diesis (3125:3072).

+Notation

+Using extended pythagorean notation results in double and even triple sharps and flats.
+Furthermore, the notes run out of order.
+The chromatic scale is C, B♯, Atriplesharp/Etripleflat, D♭, C♯, B𝄪, E𝄫, D...
+These issues can be avoided by using ups and downs notation.
+The up and down arrows are written as a caret or a lower-case "v", usually in a sans-serif font.
+One arrow equals one step of 41-TET.
+In note names, the arrows come first, to facilitate chord naming.
+The many enharmonic equivalences allow great freedom of spelling.